kbaseio/list-fake-it-solutions/README.md

-# list-fake-it-solutions
+# List or Fake IT Solutions websites
-A blocklist of identified fake IT solution websites (Articles could be useless or promoting products)
+A blocklist of identified fake IT solution websites : Articles could be useless or promoting products

 This is list is managed manualy.